wangxichn/mini_sfc/README_en.md

 # Mini-SFC: A simulation framework for SFC embedding algorithm with reference to MANO

+## Version note

+During the development of Mini-SFC, we have modified the simulation framework to different degrees through updated versions.
+When using the framework, please pay attention to the correspondence between different versions and the functions provided by them (especially the models, metrics, methods used in the paper).
+If you need past versions, please pay attention to the historical releases provided in the repository

 ## Citations

 If you find Mini-SFC helpful to your research, please feel free to cite our related papers.

 **[Drones, 2024] PSO**

+Under Version [V1.0]
 ```bibtex
 @Article{drones8040117,
 AUTHOR = {Wang, Xi and Shi, Shuo and Wu, Chenyu},